 A fiddle tune was written by an unknown songwriter to honor the Breaking Up Christmas tradition:

 Way down yonder alongside the creek,

 I seen Santy Claus washing his feet.

 Breaking up Christmas right along.”

 The Old Christmas date is observed in the church as the Day of Epiphany, the day the three wise men brought gifts to the baby Jesus.
-The mountain folk tell the story that in honor of the Christ child at the stroke of midnight on Twelfth Night Eve the barnyard animals can be seen kneeling, and no matter how cold the weather the elderberry bushes will bloom.
-Other old traditions include are not removing ashes from the fireplace or changing the bed sheets during the Twelve Days of Christmas, December 25 through January 6th.
+The mountain folk tell the story that in honor of the Christ child at the stroke of midnight on Twelfth Night Eve, the barnyard animals can be seen kneeling, and no matter how cold the weather, the elderberry bushes will bloom.
+Other old traditions include not removing ashes from the fireplace or changing the bedsheets during the Twelve Days of Christmas, December 25 through January 6th.
 To do so was believed to invite bad luck for the coming year.

 To get a feel for Old Christmas traditions, visit Old Stone House in Granite Quarry, North Carolina during the holiday.
 The building, built in 1766, is the oldest in Rowan County.
 Visitors can tour the house and watch costumed guides demonstrate old-time customs, listen to period music, and see how Christmas was celebrated during the colonial period.

 Answer: Christmas trees were not common until the mid-1800s in America.
 So, they wouldn't have been part of the Old Christmas decor when it was first celebrated in the 1700s.
 I am sure it is now used by those who are celebrating Old Christmas, too.